PRECIOUS-Gold slides 1 pct to five-year low as investors pull back

 * Platinum, palladium hold near multi-year lows

-percent to a five-year low on Wednesday as a bounce in the
+a five-year low on Wednesday as a bounce in the dollar fuelled

 Holdings in the world's biggest gold-backed exchange-traded